Skip to main content

 The SABS is part of the Insurance Act in Ontario.
 You can review the statutory accident benefits schedule here.

-Statutory Accident Benefits Schedule FAQs
+Statutory Accident Benefits Schedule (SABS) FAQs

 Notify your insurer as soon as possible after an accident to inform them of any injuries related to an auto accident.
 Your insurer will provide you with forms to complete and return.
 You apply for SABS as part of your car accident claim.